Skip to content

 Scouting Programs

-Every year, the Pacific Southwest Railway Museum Association welcomes troops from the Boy Scouts of America to provide youths with the knowledge and skills required to obtain a Railroading Merit Badge.
-Since their first official visit in 1997, thousands of Scouts have camped at the Pacific Southwest Railway Museum (PSRM) in Campo to learn what it is really like to work on the railroad.
+Every year, the Campo Railroad Museum (CRM) welcomes troops from the Scouting America to provide youths with the knowledge and skills required to obtain a Railroading Merit Badge.
+Since their first official visit in 1997, thousands of Scouts have camped at the Campo Railroad Museum in Campo to learn what it is really like to work on the railroad.

 Scouts from Troop 959 pitch their tents just a few steps away from the historic Campo Depot, built in 1917